 It came back with about 75% crossed off and a big note attached saying “you will never use these things”.
 She calmed me down and said that she would take me out to do the ‘big shop’, which as it turned out, wasn’t so big.

-The only essential purchases that were made that day that I didn’t end up using were the feeding bottles because I exclusively breastfed.
-If I’m honest this was not because I am a hard core promoter of breastfeeding.
-As with everything I teach I believe that every woman must make choices that are right for her given the situation she finds herself in.
-I ended up exclusively breastfeeding because it came easy to me and ultimately I am lazy so it was easier to get my boobs out and feed Evan rather than worry about bottles, pumping, sterilising and whatever else goes with bottle feeding.
+The only 'essential purchases' we made that day that I didn’t end up using were the feeding bottles, because I exclusively breastfed.
+It wasn't that I planned to exclusively breastfeed, however because it came easy to me and ultimately I always prefer to take the simplest path, I found it easier to get my boobs out and feed Evan rather than worry about bottles, pumping, sterilising and whatever else goes with bottle feeding.

-What I learnt from these two situations is that instead of chatting with other pregnant first time mums about what should be on the essential purchases list, find a mum who has already done it.
+What I learnt from these two situations is that instead of chatting with other pregnant first time mums about what should be on the essential purchases list, it is more useful to find a mum who has already done it.

 Hopefully another wise mummy had shared with them what the ‘non-essential’ essential purchases are, but if not she will have a cupboard full of them which she’ll either happily let you take off her hands so that they can take up space in your cupboards, or she’ll cross them all off of your list like my sister did for me.